Can You Seal Treated Wood

 Understanding Treated Wood

 Pressure-treated wood should be sealed to protect it from moisture and ultraviolet light, extending its lifespan.
 You can use products like paint, stain, or clear sealers to seal treated wood, depending on your desired aesthetic and environmental conditions.
-However, it is important to allow the wood to dry for at least six months before applying any treatment.
+It is important to allow the wood to dry sufficiently — at least 30 days for modern ACQ-treated lumber, and up to 6 months for heavily saturated new PT wood — before applying any sealant.

 What Is Treated Wood?